clavery63/point-click/README.md

 There are basically three places a config can "live" at a given time, which I think are illuminating to go over.
 They are (1) stored someplace on the Internet (currently on S3), (2) in local memory (i.e. the player's browser until someone ports this to native), and (3) in local storage.

 **(1) On the Internet:** When a person first goes to play the game, their browser downloads the game engine, which then goes to download the config from some server.
 Currently this is represented by the game name in the URL.
-This config effective _is_ the game.
+This config effectively _is_ the game.
 It contains all of the immutable data and references the assets, as well as the initial state of the game.

 **(2) In the browser:** As the player progresses through the game, they are continually updating the config on their machine.
 The visual state of the game is nothing but a reflection of these updates.
 So effectively what has happened is, you got a copy of the config when the game engine downloaded it, and then the engine is free to alter it as it pleases without affecting the version on the Internet.
 Someone else could download that and start the game from the beginning.
 This version of the config is more of a game _state_ than a _definition_.